rocket-pool/RPIPs/RPIPs/RPIP-30.md

 implementation of the new rewards rules.
 X=2 is the snapshot after that, etc.

 - The new rewards rules SHALL be phased in such that, for reward snapshot X:
-  - For periods X=1 to X=5: a nodes' share of rewards is `(X/6)*proposed_method_share + ((6-x)/6)*current_method_share`
+  - For periods X=1 to X=5: a node's share of rewards is `(X/6)*proposed_method_share + ((6-x)/6)*current_method_share`
   - For periods X>5, they SHALL  simply be `proposed_method_share`
-  - `current_method_share` SHALL determine share of NO rewards among NOs according to the latest tree spec when the vote is passed
+  - `current_method_share` SHALL initially determine share of NO rewards among NOs according to the latest tree spec when the vote is passed
   - `proposed_method_share` SHALL be defined as:
     - For one node, its `node_weight` divided by the sum of all `node_weight` across nodes
     - If staked RPL value in ETH is <10% borrowed ETH